integreat-io/integreat/README.md

 [Configuring metadata](#configuring-metadata) for more.

 #### `DELETE`
-Delete data for several items from a source, using the `delete` endpoint.
-If an `id` is set iand not the `data` array, the `deleteOne` endpoint is used instead.
+Delete data for several items from a source.
 Returned in the `data` property is whatever the adapter returns.

 The data for the items to delete, is provided in the payload `data` property, and must given as an array of objects in